utsavanand2/todo/README.md

-# TODO App based on ReactJS and NodeJS
+# TODO App built with ReactJS and NodeJS